-Never tow your vehicle equipped with All Wheel Drive (AWD) with the front or rear tyres on the road.
-If you tow the vehicle equipped with AWD while the front or rear tyres are rolling on the road the drive system in the vehicle could be severely damaged.
-When towing vehicles equipped with AWD all 4 tyres may not be in contact with the road.
+Never tow a vehicle equipped with All Wheel Drive (AWD) with the front or rear tyres on the road.
+If you tow a vehicle equipped with AWD while the front or rear tyres are rolling on the road, the drive system in the vehicle could be severely damaged.
+When towing vehicles equipped with AWD, all four tyres must not be in contact with the road.